-Several committees or related organizations will hold meetings during the ACVO conference in Baltimore.
+Several committees or related organizations will hold meetings during the ACVO conference in Minneapolis.
 Our goal is to provide a description of the focus of each meeting or supplemental educational session over the summer.
 Currently these will include, the following:

-- Pharmaceutical Safety Studies Committee
+- Pharmaceutical Safety Studies Committee (details to come)

 - Vitreous Society meeting

 These courses and/or meetings will all be provided at no additional cost.
 Additionally, sessions focusing on sub-topics such as equine or exotics may also be available.
 Schedules will be available in July and will provide complete information.

 Thursday, September 27th, 2018 5:30pm - 7:00pm | Nicollet A-C

 "Workplace-based assessment: Opportunities to improve feedback and evaluation of learners through Competency-Based Education"